A least-squares Galerkin approach to gradient recovery for Hamilton-Jacobi-Bellman equation with Cordes coefficients: Discretization

 As we see in Howard's algorithm, in addition to approximating a linear equation in nondivergence form, we also need to solve or approximate a control problem at each step of the iteration appropriately.
 In dealing with control problems, we approximate them elementwise on $\mesh T$.
-In the sense that for known $(u, \vec g)$ and each $K\in\mesh T$, $q(K)$ is evaluated as one of the members of the set
+For each $K \in \mesh T$, and given $(u, \vec g)$, $q(K)$ is evaluated as a member of the set

 This makes $q$ belong to the finite element space of $\mathcal A$-valued piecewise constants ${\fespace a}:= \poly{0}\qp{\mesh T; \mathcal{A}}$.
-Note that since the metric space $\mathcal A$ is in not necessarily a vector space going above piecewise constants is not trivial, but fortunately not needed here.
 We emphasize that the local control problem may not have a unique solution for each $K$ and thus the control $q$ is one of many possible choices.
 But we do guarantee that the algorithm will approximate one of its solutions.

 We summarize Howard's algorithm and the adaptive refinement algorithm in the next paragraphs. \begin{Alg}[Howard least-squares gradient recovery Galerkin HJB solver] The following pseudocode summarizes our code.